 Standedge circuit walk

 An exhilarating circular walk, a large part of it on the Pennine Way, exploring the varied landscapes of Marsden Moor.
-Discover valleys and reservoirs before heading over open moorland with wonderful views before winding back to Marsden along the old packhorse route and Huddersfield narrow canal.
+Discover valleys and reservoirs before heading over open moorland with far-reaching views before winding back to Marsden along the old packhorse route and Huddersfield narrow canal.

 Marsden train station, grid ref: SE047117

 From Marsden train station go down Station Road turning right to cross the bridge over the river and on to Church Lane.
 Just after the church, before the road bends towards the main road, take the small lane opposite at the side of 'The Cottage'.
-Follow this road through the tunnel under the A63 and turn right towards the roundabout with Marsden FC on the left.
+Follow this road through the tunnel under the A62 and turn right towards the roundabout with Marsden FC on the left.
 Go straight across at the roundabout to walk up Binn Road towards Butterley reservoir and spillway.

 Turn right off Binn Road at Butterley spillway onto the wide track marked with a public bridleway sign.
 Follow this track up the Wessenden valley passing Butterley and Blakeley reservoirs in turn on your right.